tersesystems/echopraxia-plusscala/README.md

 }
 ```

 Arrays will take a `Seq` of values, including object values.
-Object values take a sequence of fields as arguments, and are best defined using the `ToObjectValue(fields)` method.
+Object values take a sequence of fields as arguments, and can be defined using the `ToObjectValue(fields)` method.
 For example, the first element in the [path example from Json-Path](https://github.com/json-path/JsonPath#path-examples) can be represented as:

 ```scala
 logger.info("{}", fb => {